-Our General Manager of Tax reports on the operation and effectiveness of the Tax Framework to the Chief Financial Officer who then flows this information through to the HESTA Board via the Finance Audit and Compliance Committee.
-We have a good track record of cooperation and transparency with the Australian Taxation Office (ATO) and we are considered a key taxpayer by the ATO. i.e. HESTA is a participant in the ATO's Top 1,000 Tax Performance Program.
+Our General Manager of Tax reports on the operation and effectiveness of the tax framework to the Chief Financial Officer who then flows this information through to the Chief Executive Officer directly, and the HESTA Board via the Finance Audit and Compliance Committee.
+We have a good track record of cooperation and transparency with the ATO and we are considered a key taxpayer by the ATO, i.e. HESTA is a participant in the ATO's Top 1,000 Tax Performance Program.